Assisted living: Types

 As widely varied as the state licensing and definitions are, so are the types of physical layouts of buildings in which assisted living services are provided.
+A resident can have an apartment, condo, private room, or shared room.
+Some facilities offer furnished rooms.
+All residents will have access to a kitchen which may be personal or shared depending on the facility chosen.
 The average assisted living facility is in a commercial building, yet some assisted living services use large residential buildings, known as Residential Assisted Living homes, or "RAL".
-Residential Assisted Living homes can vary in price and amenities, and can even be grouped into a separate term known as a Luxury Residential Assisted Living Home, or "LRAL".
-Assisted living facilities can range in size from a small residential house for one resident up to very large facilities providing services to hundreds of residents.
-Assisted living falls somewhere between an independent living community and a skilled nursing facility in terms of the level of care provided.
+Residential Assisted Living homes can vary in price and amenities and can even be grouped into a separate term known as a Luxury Residential Assisted Living Home, or "LRAL".
+Assisted living facilities can range from a small residential house for one resident to extensive facilities providing services to hundreds of residents.
+Assisted living falls somewhere between an independent living community and a skilled nursing facility regarding the level of care provided.
 Continuing care retirement facilities combine independent living, assisted living, and nursing care in one facility.

-People who live in newer assisted living facilities usually have their own private apartment.
-There is usually no special medical monitoring equipment that one would find in a nursing home, and their nursing staff may not be available at all hours.
+People living in newer assisted living facilities usually have private apartments.
+There is usually no special medical monitoring equipment that one would find in a nursing home, and their nursing staff may only be available at some hours.
 However, trained staff are usually on-site around the clock to provide other needed services.
 Household chores are performed: sheets are changed, laundry is done, and food is cooked and served as part of the base rent and included services.
 Depending on their disclosure of services, assisted living services may include medication management, bathing assistance, dressing, escorts to meals and activities, toileting, transferring, and insulin injections by an RN.
 Some assisted living providers also offer amenities like exercise rooms or a beauty parlor on site.
-Grocery service is often available too.
-Where provided, private apartments generally are self-contained; i.e., they have their own bedroom and bathroom, and may have a separate living area or small kitchen.
-Registered nurses and licensed practical nurses are available by phone or e-mail 24 hours a day, to ensure proper teaching and/or education of staff is available.
+Grocery service is often available, too.
+Where provided, private apartments generally are self-contained; i.e., they have their own bedroom and bathroom and may have a separate living area or small kitchen.
+Registered nurses and licensed practical nurses are available by phone or e-mail 24 hours a day to ensure proper teaching and/or education of staff is available.

-Alternatively, individual living spaces may resemble a dormitory or hotel room consisting of a private or semi-private sleeping area and a shared bathroom.
+Alternatively, individual living spaces may resemble a dormitory or hotel room with a private or semi-private sleeping area and a shared bathroom.
 There are usually common areas for socializing, as well as a central kitchen and dining room for preparing and eating meals.

+Since assisted living facilities are not federally regulated they follow the States Fair Housing Act.
+Several of the assisted living residents are not familiar or do not understand this act.
+Legal advocates and long term care ombudsman can be utilized to ensure residents are getting the best care possible based on this act.
+This information should be communicated to all residents to ensure there is no discrimination in the facility.